 <> C-5a.
 Now repeat that process by high- lighting the four most important words in the fifth sentence of the third paragraph from the pas- sage (provided below). <> C-5b.
 Write those words on the top line in the following columns. <> C-5c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
 Write the synonyms on the lines below in the columns.
-When he landed in a pool of mud, the crowd would laugh.
-C-5d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. ven one with your new words (highlighted above). aragraph 3: Sentence Five
+The stones made him fall into the well and die. <> C-5e Write a new sentence from the give C-5d.
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. en one with your new words (highlighted above). ragraph 3: Sentence Five comp lete paragraph.